According to the National Fire Protection Association (NFPA), a structural fire is reported every 86 seconds in the United States.

 Automatic Extinguishing System

 In addition to an AES, always keep a portable fire extinguisher as a backup.
-Typically, Class K extinguishers are used for kitchen fires involving grease that burns at high temperatures.
+Typically, Class K extinguishers are for kitchen fires involving grease that burns at high temperatures.
 A restaurant should also have Class ABC extinguishers in addition to the Class K fire extinguisher.
-These are only used for other types of fires that may occur like paper, wood, or electrical fires.
+These are only for other types of fires that may occur like paper, wood, or electrical fires.

 Prepare Your Staff